Travel Nursing Compact States & the eNLCPosted On October 5, 2017

 If you’re already licensed in a NLC state:

 Good news!
-If you held an active multistate license prior to July 20, 2017, you’ll be grandfathered in as long as your home state has enacted the eNLC.
+If you held an active multistate license prior to July 20, 2017, you’ll be grandfathered in as long as your home state has enacted and implemented the eNLC.

 If you have a NLC state license in a state that has not enacted the eNLC:

 You’ll need to obtain a single state license until your state has passed legislations to join the eNLC.
 The only NLC state that has not enacted eNLC legislation is:

 – Rhode Island

 If your home state isn’t currently a compact state, but enacts the eNLC:

 Apply for and receive an eNLC license, and you’ll no longer need to apply for a single state license in other eNLC states.
 States enacting the eNLC that were not previously compact states include:

 – West Virginia